 When I lived in Washington D.C., I would occasionally take my journal and MP3 player and aimlessly walk down the street through different areas of the city.

 At times, I would get lost, feel turned around or lonely or out of place.

 But what I realized is that I would always find my way back home, so long as I remained patient, balanced and focused.
 Exploring areas you are unfamiliar with can help you foster a greater sense of patience.

-7. Improvise Your Schedule
+7. Ditch Your Schedule

 Keeping a schedule can help keep track of your tasks and obligations, and ultimately help your workload and efficiency.